 - In the "Privacy" section, click Content settings.

 - In the dialog that appears, scroll down to the "Location" section.
 Select your default permission for future location requests:

-- Allow all sites to track your physical location: Select this option to let all sites automatically access your location.
+- Allow all sites to track your physical location: Select this option to let all sites automatically see your location.

-- Ask when a site tries to track your physical location: Select this option if you want Google Chrome to alert you whenever a site requests your location.
+- Ask when a site tries to track your physical location: Select this option if you want Google Chrome to alert you whenever a site wants to see your location.

-Click Manage exceptions to remove previously-granted permissions for specific sites.
+- Click Manage exceptions if you want to remove permissions you gave before to specific sites.

 Using a Chrome device at work or school?
 Your network administrator might make location settings for you, in which case you can't change them here.
 Learn about using a managed Chrome device

 - Open the Google Chrome app .

 - Touch Settings > Site settings > Location.

 - Use the switch to either have Chrome ask before accessing your location, or to block all sites from accessing your location.